Ex-Detainee Describes Torture In China's Xinjiang Re-Education Camp

 "They sat me down in a tiny room with cameras aimed at me," Samarkand remembers.
 "They cuffed me and interrogated me for 72 hours."

-Samarkand had spent eight years working in construction in Kazakhstan, and had recently returned to China to see friends.
+Samarkand had spent eight years working in construction in Kazakhstan and had recently returned to China to see friends.
 He says the police kept asking him what he did in Kazakhstan, whom he met with and how religious he was.
 He says they were never satisfied with his answers.
 Finally, they let him sleep inside the cell, but he says speakers installed in the ceiling kept waking him up.

 "They woke me up playing the call to prayer," says Samarkand.
 "I think they were testing me to see if I'm religious.
 Later on, they woke me up with a recording of a child speaking Kazakh.
 The child said, 'Daddy, Mommy, please help me!
 You've seen what the Chinese are doing.
 They're awful.'
 Again, I think they were testing my response."